smarteditors/slate/source/includes/clients/_index.md

 ]
 ```

-This endpoint retrieves all Clients.
+This endpoint retrieves all Clients for the current user.

 ### HTTP Request